wlads/reefpoints/source/posts/2013-07-19-design-patterns-strategy-pattern.md

 method as our desired set of *strategies*. `HotDog`, `Hamburger` and `VeggiePatty`  are unaware of our implementation of `Grill#grilling`.

+As for runtime flexibility, we're able to switch out the items up on the grill.

 ### Special Patties: Lambdas

 As we're grilling our hamburger and veggies patties, a last minute guest